The Maury Island Incident

 “One intriguing possibility is that the incident in Upland was one of beamed electronic mind control of the sort I have described in a number of my books,” continues Thomas.
 “The house where the incident took place was a large hippie/radical commune where any number of anti-Establishment pipedreams was hatched.
 The strange motley of activists in Technicolor dream coats that came and went from the place at all hours no doubt drew the attention of those who monitor such things.
 And so it occurred to me: Was I zapped electronically with the image of an alien?
 Was it just a byproduct of the chromatic chromosomes so prevalent at the time?
 I will probably never know.
 What I do know is that there are depths to the UFO enigma that are not plumbed by most researchers in the field, Horatio.”

-An examination of Hanks’ works will likewise reveal a multiplicity of explanations for “strange phenomena and odd occurrences” ranging from “breakaway civilizations” to“independent private operations” to “trans human inventions” and reaching for the “Singularity” in which “a point where our own technological capabilities will become so advanced that they begin to mirror that of other intelligences in our universe, some of which may already be in our midst, though partially obscured by the limitations of human perception.” — The UFO Singularity: page 254.
+An examination of Hanks’ works will likewise reveal a multiplicity of explanations for “strange phenomena and odd occurrences” ranging from “breakaway civilizations” to “independent private operations” to “trans human inventions” and reaching for the “Singularity” in which “a point where our own technological capabilities will become so advanced that they begin to mirror that of other intelligences in our universe, some of which may already be in our midst, though partially obscured by the limitations of human perception.” — The UFO Singularity: p 254.

 Hanks quotes Martin Cannon from Cannon’s “The Controllers” to likewise highlight a crucial point: